LuuppiChan/uinput-rs/README.md

 # Why?
 I wanted a similar kind of API as this: [python-uinput](https://github.com/pyinput/python-uinput)

+Also I need this for a Godot project.

 # Examples
 You can use the constants from another library or just plain numbers.
 ## Mouse